benkour/AUGUR/README.md

     <figcaption style="font-size: 0.8em;">AUGUR (https://runeberg.org/nfbb/0226.html) Public Domain.</figcaption>
 </p>

 The code for the paper AUGUR, A flexible and efficient optimization algorithm for identification of optimal adsorption sites.
-We present the pipeline for the CHINI cluster to allow for a flexible template for ease of use.
+We present the pipeline for the CHINI cluster, silicene surface and training on two systems (all in separate branches) to allow for a flexible template for ease of use.

 **Requirements**